AlexandreBidon/pixelwar/README.md

 The application features 21 colors.
 The user can use those colors to draw something on the board.
 Currently the board is a private one but the goal is to have a shared board.
 All the users would then be able to draw together.

+### Install the application

+You can install the APK available in the [Releases](https://github.com/AlexandreBidon/pixelwar/releases) section of Github.
+The application is currently in alpha.

 ## Performance Optimization

 The application was really slow in the first version.
 In fact, each pixel was rerendered every time a new color was choosen.
 In order to reduce the number of rendering, the method ``shouldComponentUpdate`` was used.
-Now a pixel is rerendered only the next color is different from the current one.
+Now a pixel is rerendered only if the next color is different from the current one.

 ## TODO